onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 `ZOOKEEPER=$(echo $DOCKER_HOST|cut -d ':' -f 2|sed "s/\/\///g") lein run -m {{app-name}}.jobs.sample-submit-job`

 ### Results
-You should now see results streaming into MySQL when you select from the table in mysql:
+You should now see results streaming into MySQL when you select from the table in MySQL:

 ```
 mysql> use meetup;